Paddington (Qld)

 What has been the trend in development approvals over the past five years in the suburb of Paddington?

-Looking at development activity over the past five years, the suburb of Paddington's approval levels have been significantly below the yearly average of 9, showing a notable downturn in recent development.
+Looking at development activity over the past five years, the suburb of Paddington's approval levels have been significantly above the yearly average of 8, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth in the suburb of Paddington?